calebonesimus/think_gifferently/README.md

-# Think Gifferent
+# Think Gifferently

 This is a small gif network for viewing and uploading gifs.